 You’ve listened to your friends talk about their tattoos in imaginative ideation before the needles ever even penetrated their skin.
 Whether or not you’re donning tattoos yourself, you surely understand the personal significance that each piece holds.
 Like a good memory, this ink should never fade.
 Whether decorated from head to toe or with just a few, when the sun shines down, layers of clothing are sure to shed leaving this ink exposed to harmful rays of the sun.

-We put this blog post together to educate our audience about shopping for the right skin care protection while using this opportunity to explain what makes our product Ink Guard, so special.
-The formula for Ink Guard- SPF 30 was created by CannaSmack to help minimize color fading from tattoos due to sun exposure.
-Unscented, all natural, and cruelty free; what’s not to love?!
-The easy-to-use stick applicator allows full control over coverage while the incredibly light, silky formulation moisturizes skin without leaving behind any unwanted residue.
-This formula is “broad spectrum” providing both UVA & UVB protection which means you’re not only getting protection from sunburn, but also managing risks related to skin cancer and premature aging.
-Proudly enriched with premium Hemp Seed Oil this product provides offers an array of benefits bestowed by the cannabis plant.
+We put this blog post together to educate our audience about shopping for the right skincare protection while using this opportunity to explain what makes our product Ink Guard, so special.
+The formula for CannaSmack Ink Guard with SPF 30 was created to help minimize color fading from tattoos due to sun exposure.
+Unscented, made with natural ingredients, and cruelty-free; what’s not to love?!
+The easy-to-use stick applicator allows full control over coverage while the incredibly light, silky formulation moisturizes the skin without leaving behind any unwanted residue.
+This formula provides UVB protection which means you’re not only getting protection from sunburn but also managing risks related to skin cancer and premature aging.
+Proudly enriched with premium Hemp Seed Oil this product provides offers an array of benefits.

 Why Does Ink Fade?

 Photo-degradation is the technical term for fading.
 Light absorbing bodies called chromophores are present in dyes.
 The color(s) our eyes interpret is based upon chemical bonds in direct correlation with the amount of light that is absorbed in that particular wavelength.